thorrellt/order-management-api/README.md

 **Token-Based Authentication:** I learned that REST APIs are stateless, which is why token-based authentication is preferred as sessions are not an option.
 Implementing a token-based authentication reinforced knowledge previously gained through school based Cyber Security and Web Development classes as well as introduced me to JWT.

-**Client Server Interactions via HTTP:** Previous knowledge of client-server interactions was strengthened as well as learning some API testing practices via the Postman tool.

 ## If I Revisited This Project,
 #### I Would...